Fix Corruption Due to Table Partition Error in SQL Server

 Table Error 8988: Row (%d:%d:%d) identified by (%ls)

-to Fix Corruption Due to Table Partition Error in SQL Server
+Solution to Fix Table Partition Error in SQL Server Database

 - Repair corrupt MDF and NDF files